microsoft/hands-on-lab-serverless/docs/workshop.md

 ![Logic App HTTP Action](assets/logic-app-http-action.png)

 Notice the region of your cognitive service account and the language to use are specified in the API Url.
-All parameters can be found in the default [sample](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/get-started-speech-to-text?tabs=macos%2Cterminal&pivots=programming-language-rest&ocid=AID3051475&WT.mc_id=javascript-76678-cxa#recognize-speech-from-a-file)
+All parameters can be found in the default [sample][default-cognitive-sample]

 To validate the flow, go to your storage account and delete the audio file from the `audios` container and upload it once again (to trigger the updated logic app).
 In the Logic App `Run History`, you should see the transcript of the audio file as a text output from the HTTP call to Speech to Text API.